pgRouting/workshop/docs/basic/data.rst

 Get the data
 -------------------------------------------------------------------------------

-Download data form pgRouting download ...............................................................................
+Download data from pgRouting download ...............................................................................

 The exact same data can be found on the OSGeoLive download page.